 This section defines the various concepts of wealth and assets categories that we use.
 Our wealth concepts are defined using the 2008 System of National Accounts (United-Nations, 2010).
 We only deviate from these concepts in the treatment of unfunded employers' pensions.
-This is the same treatment of wealth concepts adopted in the Distributional National Accounts Guidelines (Alvaredo et al., 2020) of the World Inequality Database, to which our project adheres.
+This is the same treatment of wealth concepts adopted in the Distributional National Accounts Guidelines (Blanchet, Chancel, Flores, and Morgan, 2021) of the World Inequality Database, to which our project adheres.